oweitman/compromisedPackages/README.md

 Please navigate to the directory containing the package-lock.json / yarn.lock / pnpm-lock.yaml file and run one of the following commands.

-For iobroker, this is the directory /opt/iobroker (or, for Windows, to be added later).
+For iobroker on Linux, this is the directory /opt/iobroker.
+For Windows, it's c:\iobroker, or the directory specified during installation.

 ### Debian/Bash